reactjs/rfcs/text/0000-new-version-of-context.md

 that we avoid clobbering the prop namespace.

 If a consumer is rendered without a matching provider as its ancestor, it receives the default value passed to `createContext`, ensuring type safety.

-We will log a warning in development.
+## Implementation

+TODO.

 # Drawbacks